HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Evaluation

 \subsection{Impact of Audio Sample Length}

-The results in Table~\ref{tab:length_comparison} demonstrate how audio sample length affects the performance of \tool versus \audiomarkbench when attacking AudioSeal watermarks on FMA music samples.
-Notably, \audiomarkbench{}'s cost increases dramatically with the length of the audio sample while \tool{}'s cost increases only slightly.

-\tool achieves high and stable ASR (98-100\%) while preserving excellent audio quality (PEAQ scores above 0.9) and maintaining real-time fast inference (around 0.03 seconds) across all tested audio lengths.
-In contrast, \audiomarkbench exhibits severe performance degradation as sample length increases, with ASR dropping from 38\% on 1-second clips to merely 2\% on 30-second samples.
-Simultaneously, \audiomarkbench's computational cost increases dramatically with length, requiring a 466\% increase in attack time: from 18 seconds for 1-second audio to over 102 seconds for 30-second samples.
+The results in Table~\ref{tab:length_comparison} demonstrate how audio sample length affects the performance of \tool versus \audiomarkbench when attacking AudioSeal watermarks on FMA samples. \tool achieves consistently high ASR (99--100\%) while preserving strong perceptual audio quality, with ViSQOL consistently above 4.2.
+Moreover, it maintains near-real-time inference across all evaluated audio durations, requiring only around 0.03 seconds per sample.
+In contrast, \audiomarkbench suffers substantial performance degradation as the audio length increases: its ASR decreases from 38\% on 1-second clips to only 2\% on 30-second samples.
+It also yields poorer audio quality, with ViSQOL scores around 3.5.
+Additionally, the computational cost of \audiomarkbench increases with sample length, with attack time rising by 566\%, from 18 seconds for 1-second audio to more than 102 seconds for 30-second samples.

-This length-dependent degradation of \audiomarkbench highlights a critical limitation for its real-world deployment, where audio content typically exceeds 30 seconds.
-Music tracks usually range from 3 to 5 minutes, podcasts and lectures can span hours, and streaming applications process continuous audio streams.
-Our results suggest that \audiomarkbench's effectiveness would further degrade on much longer content, potentially requiring prohibitively long attack times while achieving minimal success rates.
-This phenomenon stems from the nature of the closed-box operation \audiomarkbench employs, which applies random square-wave perturbations across the entire audio spectrogram in an attempt to disrupt watermark-embedded regions.
-As audio length and spectral complexity increase, the search space expands exponentially, making it increasingly difficult for the random perturbations to effectively target the specific frequency-time locations where watermarks are embedded.
-Furthermore, due to the high computational overhead of \audiomarkbench, it cannot be used in real-time voice cloning scenarios, which limits its ability to challenge or validate current watermarking defenses.

-In contrast, \tool's consistent performance across all tested sample lengths, combined with its real-time inference regardless of the duration, positions it as a more practical solution for real-world watermark removal scenarios.
+This length-dependent degradation shows a fundamental limitation of \audiomarkbench.
+Its reliance on random perturbations applied across the entire time-frequency space prevents it from identifying and targeting watermark-bearing bins, especially as audio length and spectral complexity increase.
+As the search space grows, successful watermark removal becomes increasingly unlikely.

+In contrast, \tool maintains stable performance across varying lengths by explicitly addressing all three objectives of watermark removal.
+First, for precise removal, it learns to model and remove watermark perturbations, enabling consistent ASR regardless of input duration.
+Second, its localization objective focuses on watermark-relevant time-frequency bins, avoiding the substantial growth of the search space.
+Third, its quality objective ensures that these modifications preserve the perceptual structure of the audio, maintaining high quality even for long samples.